stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 ### Format conversion program

 We can put together an utility for image format conversion right now!
-Let's write a console program that takes format of resulting image as first argument and path to source image as second argument.
+Let's write a console program that takes the format of resulting image as the first argument and the path to source image as second argument.
 When the program is run, it converts image and saves it changing its extension appropriately.

-Try to do it yourself first, here are the imports and language extensions you will need:
+Try to do it yourself first.
+Here are the imports and language extensions you will need:

 ```haskell